A hearty vegetable pie bursting with nutrients and flavour – how much better can it get?

 Make 400g of pâte brisée if you don’t have some stored away.

-Wash 500g of Swiss chard.
+Wash 500g of Swiss chard/silverbeet.
 Plunge the leaves in salted boiling water for 2 minutes.
 Drain and squeeze to extract as much water as possible.
 Chop them and set to one side.

-Wash 1 fennel bulb and 2 courgettes.
+Wash 1 fennel bulb and 2 zucchini.
 Thinly slice the fennel.
-Cut the courgettes in half lengthways and remove the seeds before thinly slicing these, too.
+Cut the zucchini in half lengthways and remove the seeds before thinly slicing these, too.
 Peel 1 red onion and slice thinly.
 Peel and crush 1 garlic clove.

 While this is cooking, rinse, dry and chop the leaves of a small bunch of parsley and a small bunch of chervil.
 Wash and finely chop a small bunch of chives.
 Crush 2 tablespoons of pitted black olives.